Skip to content

 1. Dark Mode Toggle – Users can switch between light and dark mode.

-2. Add to Cart – Users can add or remove items from the shopping cart.
+2. Add to Cart – Users can add items to the shopping cart.

 3. Category Filtering – Users can filter products by category.